 We can't do it without your help.
 All donations are tax deductible.

-The Blast at the Overpass!
+The event will be held at the

 Bleach, Laundry soap, Dish soap, Lysol Cleaner, Fabuloso Cleaner, Paper towels, Garbage bags (both 13 gallon and 30 gallon)